camilotejeiro/camilotejeiro.github.io/_posts/2016-03-17-calendar-todo-managing-tasks-with-text-files.md

     ----
     ### Search Notes Script - Add support for ODF formats.
     ----
-    It can search in all text files as well as open spreadsheets and other open office documents.
+    It can search in all text linked_files as well as open spreadsheets and other open office documents.
     [...]
 ```